Skip to main content

 Setting Up Your Website

 Now, let’s start with an abbreviated version of how to set up your website with WordPress.
 Firstly, you need to get an instance of WordPress running, ‘locally’ (i.e. on your PC) or online.
 If you’re ready to get WordPress hosting, we recommend managed hosting that will deal with installs, backups, and updates for you.
-A couple of great options are:
+A great option is WP Engine which starts as low as $20 per month.

 WP Engine